 Pork Seasoning Salt Ingredients

-Now, I love me a good burger, but now that I have my husband understanding that pork burgers are not sausage patties, I have him on team pork burgers too.
+Now, I love me a good burger like my teriyaki pineapple topped pork burger, but now that I have my husband understanding that pork burgers are not sausage patties, I have him on team pork burgers too.
 While seasoning salt is good it always leaves me thinking it could be something more.
-Now, that I have mastered the art of the pork producers' salt the world is of pork goodness is right for me.
+Now, that I have mastered the art of the pork producers' salt the world of pork goodness is right for me.

 The ingredients to make this amazing pork burger seasoning is: